SafeAILab/zkDL/README.md

 ## Benchmarking

 We assessed zkDL using the benchmark set by [ModulusLab](https://medium.com/@ModulusLabs/chapter-5-the-cost-of-intelligence-da26dbf93307), which focuses on verifiable inference across fully connected neural networks of diverse scales (with up to 18M parameters).
-Results running on a single A100 GPU indicated that zkDL is capable of accelerating proof time by magnitudes of 100x to 1000x.
+Results running on a single A100 GPU indicated that zkDL is capable of accelerating proving time by magnitudes of 100x to 1000x.

 <div align="center">
 	<img src="./images/benchmark.png" alt="Editor" width="700">